 Cook pancetta, onion, and garlic in one tablespoon oil with 1/2 teaspoon each of salt and pepper in a large skillet over medium heat until onion is softened, about 6 minutes.
 (Alternately, as in “I thought of this after the fact”, I’d bet you could render the pancetta for a couple minutes and cook the onions and garlic in that fat, rather than olive oil.)
 Cool slightly.

 Squeeze bread to remove excess milk, then discard milk.
 Lightly beat egg in a large bowl, then combine with chicken, 1 tablespoon tomato paste, pancetta mixture, bread, and parsley.
-Form 12 meatballs and arrange in another 4-sided sheet pan (I used a 9×13 roasting dish).
+Form 12 meatballs and arrange in a rimmed sheet pan or a 9×13-inch roasting dish.